-This is the first version of the 2023–24 General Catalog.
+This is the first version of the 2025–26 General Catalog.
 Please check back regularly for changes.
 The final edition and the historical PDF will be published during the fall semester.

 Undergraduate study in nuclear medicine technology is guided by the academic rules and procedures outlined under Undergraduate Rules and Procedures in the Carver College of Medicine section of the catalog.

-The Bachelor of Science with a major in nuclear medicine technology requires a minimum of 120 s.h. of credit.
-Work for the degree includes a set of courses that are prerequisite to entering the major, 61 s.h. of coursework in the major, and elective coursework sufficient to complete the minimum of 120 s.h. required for graduation.
-Students must maintain a cumulative grade-point average (GPA) of at least 2.00 and a grade of C or higher in each course required for the major (61 s.h.).
+The Bachelor of Science in nuclear medicine technology requires a minimum of 120 s.h. of credit.
+Work for the degree includes a set of courses that are prerequisite to entering the major, 60 s.h. of coursework in the major, and elective coursework sufficient to complete the minimum of 120 s.h. required for graduation.
+Registered nuclear medicine technologists interested in earning a Bachelor of Science degree by distance education should see the Radiation Sciences RT to BS (Online) section of the catalog.

-The program strongly advises students entering the university to pursue a course of study that is applicable to another major, most commonly biochemistry, biology, chemistry, or microbiology, so that if they are not admitted to the Nuclear Medicine Technology Program, they still may complete a major and receive a bachelor's degree.
+The program strongly advises students entering the university to pursue a course of study that is applicable to another major, most commonly biochemistry, biology, chemistry, or microbiology, so that if they are not admitted to the Nuclear Medicine Technology Program, they still may complete a major and earn a bachelor's degree.

 Prerequisites to the Nuclear Medicine Technology Major